Jinan

-Jinan is one of the top 60 cities in the world for scientific research as tracked by the Nature Index according to the Nature Index 2022 Science Cities.
-The city is home to several major universities, including Shangdong, Shandong Normal, Shandong Jianzhu, University of Jinan, Qilu University of Technology, Shandong University of Traditional Chinese Medicine and Shandong University of Finance and Economics.
-Notably, Shandong University is one of China's most prestigious universities as a member of the Double First Class University Plan.
+Jinan is listed as the # 27 city in the world for scientific research as tracked by the Nature Index according to the Nature Index 2025 Science Cities.
+The city is home to several major universities, including Shandong, Shandong Normal, Shandong Jianzhu, University of Jinan, Qilu University of Technology, Shandong University of Traditional Chinese Medicine and Shandong University of Finance and Economics.
+Notably, Shandong University is one of China's most prestigious universities as a member of the Double First-Class Construction.
 The city is rated Beta- (Global second-tier city) by the biannual GAWC ratings in 2020.